HubSpot/drop/docs/intro.md

 ## Drop

-Drop is an extremely powerful javascript and CSS library for creating dropdowns and other displays positioned with [Tether.js](http://github.hubspot.com/tether/docs/welcome).

-Drop uses [Tether](http://github.hubspot.com/tether) to efficiently position its element container.
+Drop is an extremely powerful javascript and CSS library for creating dropdowns and other floating displays.
+Drops use [Tether.js](http://github.hubspot.com/tether) to efficiently position themselves.

 ### Features